Skip to main content

 Uniqueness Constraint

-When creating an index, select Unique for the index attribute to add a uniqueness constraint.
-This constraint requires that the values corresponding to the index field must be unique in the collection.
+When creating an index, select Unique for the index property to add a uniqueness constraint.
+This constraint requires that values corresponding to the indexed field must be unique within the collection.

-For example, if an index field foo is created in a collection with the "Unique" attribute, then no two documents in this collection can have the same value for the foo field.
+For example, if a collection has an index field foo created with the "unique" attribute, then no documents with identical foo field values can exist within that collection.

-It is particularly important to note that if a field does not exist in a record, then for the index field, its value defaults to null.
-If the index has a uniqueness constraint, then having two or more records with this field being empty / missing is not allowed.
+It is particularly important to note that if a field is absent from a record, its value defaults to null for the indexed field.
+If the index has a uniqueness constraint, no two or more records are allowed to have a null value for this field / lack this field.

-• The index field size limit cannot exceed 1024 bytes.
+• The size limit of an indexed field cannot exceed 1024 bytes.

-• When adding an index, if any existing document in the collection has an index field exceeding 1024 bytes, the index creation will fail with an error.
+• When adding an index, if any document in the collection has an indexed field exceeding 1024 bytes, an error will be reported during index creation.

-• For a field that already has an index set, inserting a document where this field exceeds 1024 bytes will throw an error.
+• For an indexed field, inserting a document where this field exceeds 1024 bytes will result in an error.

-Each English letter (case-insensitive) occupies one byte of space, while each Chinese character occupies two bytes of space.
+Each English letter (regardless of case) occupies 1 byte of space, and each Chinese character occupies 2 bytes of space.

 Regular Expression

-Regular expression queries cannot use indexes to improve performance.
+Regular expression queries cannot utilize indexes to enhance performance.